Published on August 17th, 2022 | by Isabelle Karamooz, Founder of FQM0

 Newly opened Dollar Loan Center is a state-of-the-art entertainment venue that will host a variety of major sporting, cultural and community events.

 The events plaza between Lifeguard Arena and City Hall has been reimagined into a fun and interactive space on Water Street where we can host a variety of events from festivals to concerts to viewing parties.

 We have partnered with Workforce Connections to host an employ Nevada Business hub inside city hall just steps away from other business-focused services.
 It is a unique model, first of its kind in the nation and shows our innovative approach to supporting the Henderson business community.
 City staff dedicated to connecting local businesses with grant funding and resources to help with Covid recovery efforts, employee recruitment and retention.

 What has been happening in Henderson in recent years in terms of culture and art events, concerts and large-scale events?
 What is the specific identity of the city and why does it arouse new residents’ interest?

-- Vision 30 years ago to make Water Street the urban center of the community, now coming to fruition with reimagining of Water Street Plaza, addition of lifeguard arena.
+The vision born 30 years ago to make Water Street the urban center of the community, now coming to fruition with reimagining of Water Street Plaza, and the addition of Lifeguard Arena.

-- Recent cultural offerings were Shakespeare on the plaza featuring the classic tragedy Macbeth, Henderson Symphony Orchestra, Contemporary Dance Performances, family movie night, and a poets on the plaza series.
+The most recent cultural offerings were Shakespeare on the Plaza featuring the classic tragedy Macbeth, Henderson Symphony Orchestra, Contemporary Dance Performances, family movie night, and a Poets on the Plaza’ series.